progval/Limnoria/README.md

 ### In Other languages

-Only in French at the moment, located at [#supybot-fr on freenode](ircs://chat.freenode.net:6697/#supybot-fr).
+Only in French at the moment, located at [#limnoria-fr on Libera.Chat](ircs://irc.libera.chat:6697/#libera-fr).